What’s the mission or goal of Below 100?

 During the 2010 International Law Enforcement Educators and Trainers Association conference, a group of Law Officer

-contributors were having a dinner and one of them, Travis Yates, made the comment that if officers would simply wear their seat belts, slow down and clear intersections, that the number of LODDs would drop significantly.
-Travis is passionate about officer safety in the area of driving (www.policedriving.com
+contributors were having a dinner and one of them, Travis Yates, made the comment that if officers would simply wear their seat belts, slow down and clear intersections, that we would reduce LODDs to below 100 per year.
+Travis is passionate about officer safety and (www.policedriving.com

 What are the five points of Below 100?

 - Wear your vest.

 - Watch your speed.

 Doesn’t everyone already wear their seat belt?
 Isn’t that common sense?